 Close by Ayr lies Alloway, the birthplace of Scotland's premier poet which is easily reached from Ayr town centre.
 Alloway was created as a quoad sacra parish within the original Ayr parish in the late 19th century.

-- The transcription of the section for Ayr from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Ayr from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - Ask for a calculation of the distance from Ayr to another place.

 You can see the administrative areas in which Ayr has been placed at times in the past.
 Select one to see a link to a map of that particular area.